dwp/govuk-casa/docs/deploying.md

 CASA provides a simple implementation of the ["Check your answers"](https://design-system.service.gov.uk/patterns/check-answers/) pattern.
 You can of course roll your own implementation, but if you'd like to take advantage of the CASA variant (which will eventually aim to keep up to date with the pattern), here's how ...

-First, add a `review` waypoint to your journey.
-This is just like any other waypoint, but CASA just happens to provide an Express handler for this particular waypoint ID.
+First, add a `review` waypoint (or name it whatever you wish) to your journey.
 This should come before your final `submit` page.
 For example, taking the example journey further above, we just add `review` to the list of waypoints, just before `submit`:

 ```javascript
 // definitions/journey.js